 The Domain of the University of the South is a premier recreational resource primarily for the use of students, faculty, staff, lease holders, and alumni.
 Where compatible with educational activities and without compromising the above users, some recreational opportunities may be provided to the public at large.
 The Domain Natural Resource Manager in the Office of Environmental Stewardship oversees the infrastructure, safety, and enforcement of Domain recreational policies.
 The Sewanee Outing Program oversees activities, events, and student recreational use of the Domain.
 These programs work together to ensure students, faculty, staff, and affiliated persons have a safe, positive, and enjoyable recreational experience on the Domain.

 The Outer Domain is defined as the University property beyond the access portals.
-All unsponsored student recreational access should be through one of the eight designated access portals (e.g., Lake Cheston, Green’s View, etc.), which are designated on the Domain Management Website.
+All unsponsored student recreational access should be through a designated access portal.
 Kiosks will be provided at those locations to inform of recreation opportunities, specific hazards, and general information.
 It is the expectation that all students participating in recreation on the Outer Domain will adhere to the “take a friend or tell a friend” safety philosophy.
 There are numerous hazards for recreation on the 13,000-acres (20-square-miles) outlined in paragraphs below and adhering to this policy will help emergency response in the event of an accident.